“I applied the wax days ago and it is still tacky”

 Does this sound like you?
 If it does, guess what?
 Unless you live in a rain forest where the humidity is 100%, I would bet you dollars to donuts- that you applied too much wax!

 So, if you have too much wax on your piece, first take a clean rag that has no residual wax on it from previous applications.
-Focus on one area of your piece of furniture and rub it for 30 – 40 seconds.
+Focus on that one area of your piece of furniture and rub it lightly for 20 seconds.
 Touch it.
 Has any of the tackiness disappeared?
 (I am hoping you said yes) Sometimes- that tackiness comes from not a thorough rub off.
+If this worked- you got lucky.

 Your rag should be damp only, not dripping!
 I like to use “real” Mineral Spirits..meaning not the “green” Mineral Spirits that has a milky white appearance.
 I just don’t feel it works nearly as well as the original Mineral Spirits.
 Take your rag and place it on the opening of the Mineral Spirits.
 Flip the container a couple of times in different areas of the rag. (the image I want you to think of is how a person would put nailpolish remover onto a cotton swab or ball!)
 With a tiny bit of Mineral Spirits on your rag, rub the piece in the direction you applied the wax.
 (Meaning- do not going against the grain) This is particularly important with Dark Wax and where you applied it in strokes.
 The mineral spirits on the rag will remove some of the wax – but it won’t restore the piece as it was before you applied all of the Wax.
 You do not want to be aggressively scrubbing in any one spot- you want to have uniformed removal of the build up.